 Credit Builder Loans are designed to help people who have bad credit or limited credit histories get started on the road to having a better score.
 These loans provide a way for people to create a credit history, which is critical to gaining access to loans and lines of credit.
-The loans are ideal for people who need a bad credit loan and cannot get approved anywhere else due to their bad credit history—or lack of any credit history.
+The loans are ideal for people who need bad credit loans, such as payday loans or cash advance loans, and cannot get approved anywhere else due to their bad credit history—or lack of any credit history.

 How Does a Credit Builder Loan Work?

 When approved for a traditional personal loan, the borrower receives the funds and then pays it back over time.
 A credit builder loan is designed to reverse that money flow.
 The borrower is required to repay the loan before they receive the money.
 Payments are held in a savings account until the loan amount and interest are repaid.
 Credit builder loans allow you to make payments every month until it is paid off, then the money in the account will be available for withdrawal.
 Credit builder loans are set up this way to help people establish a record of trustworthy financial behavior.